Otto Binder: Books

 Binder was a proponent of the ancient astronauts theory, and a believer in extraterrestrial life.
-Binder's theory is that human beings are "homo hybrid", an "interstellar crossbreed" (half human, half extraterrestrial).
+Binder's theory was that human beings are "homo hybrid", an "interstellar crossbreed" (half human, half extraterrestrial).
 He first discussed this hypothesis in his 1968 book Flying Saucers Are Watching Us (later called Unsolved Mysteries of the Past, Tower Publications; reissue edition, 1970).
 He wrote Mankind Child of the Stars with Max Flindt in 1974, discussing the concept of "astroevolution".
 Erich von Däniken wrote a foreword for the book, which was revised and reprinted in 1999.
 He wrote extensively about UFOs in magazines, including articles detailing the experiences of claimed UFO contactee Ted Owens.

 New works

-Binder's previously unpublished 1953 story, "The Unwanted," has been adapted as a graphic novel by Robert L. Reiner.
-To be published in early 2023 by Fantagraphics, the manuscript had been given to Reiner in the late sixties when he was a teenage fanzine editor and publisher.
+Binder's previously unpublished 1953 story, "The Unwanted", has been adapted as a graphic novel by Robert L. Reiner.
+Published in early 2023 by Fantagraphics, the manuscript had been given to Reiner in the late sixties when he was a teenage fanzine editor and publisher.
 The story describes a census to be taken in the distant future.
 A civilization of "Mastermen" rule a galactic empire and visit this planet to determine if it is worthy to join an imperial congress.
 Membership means access to technology and protection.
 In evaluating this particular planet, the Mastermen are shocked by what they find.
-The book is illustrated by Milton Caniff Award winning EC/Creepy/MAD artist Angelo Torres and the much acclaimed Austrian sculptor and speed painter Stefan Koidl.
-The introduction and foreword are written by Eisner Award winning graphic novelist Emil Ferris.
+The book is illustrated by artist Angelo Torres and sculptor and speed painter Stefan Koidl.